MrDemonWolf/fluffboost/README.md

 ![FluffBoost Logo](logo.jpg)

-FluffBoost is a heartwarming Discord bot that delivers daily doses of motivation and inspiration wrapped in a furry-friendly package.
-Brighten your Discord server with adorable furry mascots and uplifting quotes.
-Let FluffBoost bring smiles and positivity to your community every day!
+Your Daily Dose of Furry Motivation!
+Join our friendly community to enjoy daily uplifting quotes and heartwarming messages designed to brighten your day.
+Whether you’re seeking inspiration, a boost of positivity, or just a reason to smile, we’re here to make every day a little better.

+Connect with like-minded individuals who share your love for furry culture and positivity.
+Together, we’ll inspire kindness, growth, and happiness in a supportive and welcoming space.

+Start your day with a smile or find encouragement when you need it most.
+Join us today and let’s spread joy, one quote at a time!

 ## Features

-- Daily motivational quotes delivered to your Discord server.
+- **Daily Motivational Quotes**: Automatically delivered to your server.
-- Easy integration into your Discord server.
+- **Easy Integration**: Simple setup for any Discord server.
-- Open-source and community-driven development.
-- Built by furries, for furries! 🐺🐾
+- **Community-Driven**: Open-source development powered by furries, for furries! 🐺🐾

 ## Getting Started